-If, in light of this postponement, you wish to withdraw your accepted paper/panel, please inform eajs(at)nomadit.co.uk as soon as possible.
-If you would like to retract your paper from a pre-organized, accepted panel, please inform both eajs(at)nomadit.co.uk and your panel organizer as soon as possible.
+If, in light of this altered format, you wish to withdraw your accepted paper/panel, please inform eajs(at)nomadit.co.uk.
+If you would like to retract your paper from a pre-organized, accepted panel, please inform both eajs(at)nomadit.co.uk and your panel organizer.

 With all good wishes, and please stay healthy